SNIsenberg/to-do-app/README.md

 #### May 5, 2025

 ---
-This is my React To Do List App, which allows the user to mnage their to do list by adding and removing tasks.
+This is my React To Do List App, which allows the user to manage their to do list by adding and removing tasks.